poruvo/Boogeyman/Chapter3_BobsBoss_AuthorReflection.md

 That laugh... if this is me, I'm terrified.

 ## Lyrics
 (Verse 1)
 Shadows on command
 Life in my hand
 They move, they drill
 My armys flame, I run this game
 They crush at will

 Graves open wide, the body slide
 They hunt, They kill
 I am king below, let 'em go,
 They take the hill

 Bones grinding cold,
 Body controlled,
 Don't sleep, snatch their whims,
 Destiny Sold

 Blood stains where you sleep
 I revive the deep
 Taught Satan in school,
 Death it under my rule

 (Chorus)
 I raise the dead,
 I break the chains
 No rest for souls
 They feel my reign
 The night is mine
 I bend the rules
 The world is cold,
 I make it cruel

 I pull the strings,
 Come at the end
 The light wont rise
 And none defend

 I own the dark
 Control the game
 All life will fall
 Beneath my name

 (Verse 2)
 Got souls on the grind
 no sight no mind
 They clear my lane

 I'm stacking the dead,
 They eat what's fed
 They run through pain

 Pulled from the dirt
 Don't need to hurt
 I own the chain
 Curse every step
 Zombie adept
 I make it rain - corpses
 Follow close, I do the most
 Flip the script
 Darkness in my grip
 They rise, drip, no blood is missed
 I command the graves,
 Your fam my slaves,
 I make em blitz,
 I control it all, the rise the fall
 There's no resist

 (Chorus)
 (My 'Employee' Laughing)

-## Author Reflection Sabotage
+## Author Reflection
 When I wrote this song, the community jam theme was 'Necrodancer'.

 At the time, I'd been rewatching Twin Peaks and the idea of possession came into my mind (framing the story of Boogeyman, once I gave the nightmare a method of 'posessing me'.)